-Khanna has established himself as a top authority on Indian Cuisine, hosting successful cooking shows and has written more than 25 cookbooks.
+Chef Vikas Khanna has established himself as a top authority on Indian Cuisine, hosting sccessful cooking shows and has written more than 25 cookbooks.
 His book Flavors First won the prestigious Benjamin Franklin Award.
 Khanna Sutra, My Great India and Savor Mumbai won Gourmand World Cookbook Awards.

-New York Times has called his “cooking style inventive” and New York Magazine quoted “an instinctive chef whose dishes just get it right” in a review.
+His cooking style was called “inventive” and a New York Magazine quoted “an instinctive chef whose dishes just get it right” in a review.

 His documentary series Holy Kitchens, which explores the bond between faith and food, has been showcased at Harvard, Princeton, Columbia, Oxford and many other Universities and Film Festivals.
 His documentary “Kitchens of Gratitude” was featured at Marche du Film during 69th Cannes Film Festival.

-Khanna developed workshops “Vision of Palate”, to create awareness of favors and aromas for the visually impaired.
-He has honored with Proclamation from Mayor Bloomberg and Comptroller William Thompson of New York City.
+Chef Vikas has been honoured with Proclamation from Mayor Bloomberg and Comptroller William Thompson of New York City.
 He was also the first Indian to be featured as New Yorker of the Week on NY1.

 His initiatives through SAKIV have hosted fundraisers for South Asian Tsunami, Katrina, Haiti and many more with some of the most influential chefs including Daniel Boulud, Jean Georges and Alain Ducasse.

 In 2018, Chef Vikas Khanna opened his most ambitious project – Museum of Culinary Arts at WGSHA, Manipal India.
 It’s one of a kind institution, which showcases the rich Indian heritage, history and diversity through kitchen equipment.